An adventure travel guide for a great Borneo Itinerary

 From the hills around the city is possible to get a good view of Mt.
 Kinabalu, the highest mountain in South East Asia (4,095 meters).
 Unfortunately climbing it is incredibly expensive (not less than 100USD per person), check rates, prices and fees here.
 Our friend John says it’s possible to bypass the checkpoint and climb it free, but you’ll need the help of a local and, of course, it’s illegal.

 Opposite KK there are a few Island, Palau Gaya being the biggest, apparently beautiful but with a dubious reputation.
+If you are after tropical paradises you might want to head to Lankayan Island, not far from Sandakan.

 Learn More about Kota Kinabalu